 Best places in New Zealand to visit during the winter

-- Rotorua – A beautiful city with so much to do, there are some beautiful walks around Rotorua.
+- Rotorua – A beautiful city with so much to do; there are some lovely walks around Rotorua.
 Not to mention an endless number of opportunities to warm up while you float around in a Geothermal pool

-- Kaikoura – Visit this lovely little town on the east coast of the South Island for whale watching.
+- Kaikoura – Visit this lovely little town on the South Island’s east coast for whale watching.
 The height of winter is the perfect time to see the Giant Sperm whale migration.

-- Lord of the Rings locations – such as Glenorchy and Mt Cook come alive with winter snow.
-It’s hard to image these mountainous areas get more beautiful but somehow winter manages it.
+- Lord of the Rings locations – such as Glenorchy and Mt Cook, come alive with winter snow.
+It’s hard to imagine these mountainous areas get more beautiful, but somehow winter manages it.

-- Milford or Doubtful Sound – New Zealand’s prime tourist attractions are unmissable any time of year.
-Winter, however is a lot less busy!
+- Milford or Doubtful Sound – New Zealand’s prime tourist attractions are unmissable anytime.
+Winter, however, is a lot less busy!

 What to pack for campervanning New Zealand in winter

 - Thermals – Thermals are long base layers that help to trap body heat while wicking away moisture.
 They are a must if you want to stay warm.